open-rmf/rmf_gym/docs/rmf_structure/00-understanding_the_base_world.md

 A World is put together by launching a variety of processes, each doing an important task, as described below.

 The Base World is primarily a simulation one.
 For modifying it to include hardware, see [TODO].

+### Simulation Time
+It is important to note that for simulations, we use simulation time.
+Once hardware is added to the mix, we have to configure our systems accordingly.
+The `use_sim_time` parameter is crucial to make this distinction.
+Nodes should be consistently either using sim time, or not.

 ### Schedule
 The traffic schedule is a centralized database of all the intended robot traffic trajectories in a facility.